-Losing a cherished loved one can be devastating.
-When you learn that your family member’s untimely death was preventable and that another person or entity’s wrongful, reckless, or negligent actions caused it, you may be feeling a range of emotions and want to fully hold the liable party accountable.
+Losing a loved one can be devastating.
+When you learn that your family member’s untimely death was preventable and that another person or entity’s wrongful, reckless, or negligent actions caused it, you may be feeling a range of emotions and will want to hold the liable party accountable.

 You can seek justice when you pursue legal action against them.
-You also can get help during these challenging times when you reach out to a Covington, GA wrongful death lawyer from Kaine Law.
-We can help you review the legal recourse available to you during a free consultation with our team.
+You also can get help during these challenging times when you reach out to a Covington personal injury lawyer from Kaine Law.
+We can help you review legal recourse available to you during a free consultation with our team.

 What Are Wrongful Death Actions in Covington?

-Under O.C.G.A. § 51-4-1, wrongful death occurs when “all cases in which the death of a human being results from a crime, from criminal or other negligence, or from property which has been defectively manufactured, whether or not as the result of negligence.”
+Under O.C.G.A. § 51-4-1, wrongful death applies to “all cases in which the death of a human being results from a crime, from criminal or other negligence, or from property which has been defectively manufactured, whether or not as the result of negligence.”

-This means wrongful death happens when one person is responsible for causing another’s death, whether it be through an intentional act or a negligence-based incident, such as medical malpractice, for example.
-If it had not been for the defendant’s actions in your case, the decedent might still be alive today.
+This means wrongful death happens when one person is responsible for causing another’s death, whether through an intentional act or a negligence-based incident, such as medical malpractice.
+If it hadn’t been for the defendant’s actions in your case, the deceased might still be alive today.

 For a free legal consultation with a wrongful death lawyer serving Covington, call 404-214-2001

-Compensation in a Covington Wrongful Death Action Lawsuit
+Compensation Types a Covington Wrongful Death Attorney Might Seek

-When you pursue your wrongful death lawsuit in Covington, your family has the right to recover specific losses under O.C.G.A. § 51-4-5(b).
-These are separated into two separate categories.
+When you pursue a wrongful death lawsuit in Covington, your family has the right to recover specific losses under O.C.G.A. § 51-4-5(b).
+These are separated into two categories.
 The first compensates the surviving family members for the “full value of the life of the decedent.”
-Some of the damages that may be included in this category include:
+Some of the damages that may be included are things like:

 - Loss of companionship and love